Alternity156/AudicaExScoring/README.md

 |Melee, Velocity | 0-1 |
 |Chain, Node Aim | 0-0.1 |

-There is no multiplier, only these score weights.
+There is no multiplier, no base score, only these score weights.
 They are shown as a percentage.

 ## Mod Settings
 You can use the ModSettings mod to change the score visuals from Audica style to Ex style.